Addiction In Tallahassee, Florida

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Gang Violence And Substance Abuse In Tallahassee

 As poverty and crime has increased throughout the city of Tallahassee, so has gang presence and activity.
 Substance abuse is inextricably linked with gang activity; gang members are more likely than their peers to engage in crime, violence, and substance abuse.
 According to the Florida Youth Substance Abuse Survey, it is a very common occurrence for Tallahassee students aged 15-17 to witness delinquent activities such as drug sales among gang members at school.
 Gang youth and young people observing gang activity tend to develop a nonchalant attitude towards illicit drug and alcohol use as it becomes normalized behavior.

 I feel like it’s gotten worse… kids today bringing guns and knives to school.
 They used to fight it out with their fists and be done with it.
 But now there’s retaliation also.
 That causes a problem within the community.

 If you are an individual addicted to or abusing alcohol or drugs in the Tallahassee area, don’t worry.
-You are not alone, and there are resources to help you.
+You are not alone, and there are resources that can help.
 Tallahassee is home to over 20 rehab centers and substance abuse treatment facilities, and there are hundreds more throughout the state.
-If you’re ready to learn more and start your recovery, please contact a rehab specialist today.
+If you’re ready to learn more about your treatment options, contact a treatment provider today.